-- 44. The Registration Convention seeks to make provision for the national registration by launching States of space objects launched into outer space and provides for States parties additional means and procedures to assist in the identification of space objects, with the belief that a mandatory system of registering objects launched into outer space assists, in particular, in their identification, and contributes to the application and development of international law governing the exploration and use of outer space. - 45.
+- 43. The Registration Convention seeks to make provision for the national registration by launching States of space objects launched into outer space and provides for States parties additional means and procedures to assist in the identification of space objects, with the belief that a mandatory system of registering objects launched into outer space assists, in particular, in their identification, and contributes to the application and development of international law governing the exploration and use of outer space. - 44.
+The registration regime contained in the outer space treaties is intended to facilitate the exchange of information on, inter alia, the nature, conduct and locations of space activities, in particular through the submission by States of registration data to the Secretary-General of the United Nations and the establishment of national registries.
+States shall set up a national registry and, additionally, submit information to the United Nations Register of Objects Launched into Outer Space, maintained by the Office for Outer Space Affairs. - 45.
 By acceding to, implementing and observing the provisions of the Registration Convention, States: - (a) Enhance the usefulness and maintenance of the United Nations Register of Objects Launched into Outer Space, in which information furnished by States and international intergovernmental organizations that have declared their acceptance of the rights and obligations under the Registration Convention is recorded; - (b) Benefit from additional means and procedures that assist with the identification of space objects; - (c) Have the right to request assistance from other States, including States possessing monitoring and tracking facilities, to identify a space object that has caused damage or that may be of a hazardous or deleterious nature. - 46.
 Universal acceptance, implementation and observance of the provisions of the Registration Convention: - (a) Leads to a clarification of jurisdiction and control as a comprehensive legal concept; - (b) Leads to increased establishment of national registries; - (c) Contributes to the development of national procedures and mechanisms for the maintenance of national registries and, consequently, the provision of information to the United Nations Register; - (d) Results in standardized procedures, both national and internationally, for registering space objects with the United Nations Register; - (e) Leads to uniformity with regard to the information to be furnished and recorded in the United Nations Register concerning each space object listed in the national registries; - (f) Enables the receipt and recording in the United Nations Register of additional information concerning space objects on the national registries and/or information on objects that are no longer in Earth orbit. - 47.
 Only States that have become parties to the Registration Convention will be able: - (a) To propose amendments to the Registration Convention; - (b) To participate in any review of the Registration Convention that may be requested by parties in accordance with the Convention. - 48.
-The registration regime contained in the outer space treaties aims at the exchange of information on the nature, conduct, locations and results of space activities, in particular by submitting registration data to the Secretary-General of the United Nations and establishing national registries.
-States shall set up a national registry and additionally submit information to the United Nations Register maintained by the Office for Outer Space Affairs. - 49.
 With respect to the establishment of a national registry, there is a broad variety of means at the national level, including through a Government ministry or through a space agency or similar authority.
-It is feasible to keep more than
+It is feasible to keep more than one registry and to reorganize national registries.
+It is furthermore conceivable that within a national legal order, the authority responsible for keeping the national registry is different from the authority in charge of transmitting the relevant information to the Secretary-General, through the Office for Outer Space Affairs.